fenok/react-router-typesafe-routes/README.md

 ## Design principles

--   Mess with react-router API as little as possible
+-   Mess with react-router API as little as possible.
--   No unsafe type casts
+-   No unsafe type casts.
--   Extensibility to allow better typing and/or validation
+-   Extensibility to allow better typing and/or validation.
--   Completeness: cover every aspect of the URL
+-   Completeness: cover every aspect of the URL.

 ## Quick usage example